Retiring in Canada: RRSP, TFSA, CPP & OAS

 Retiring early in Canada

 Because CPP starts at 60 (earliest) and OAS at 65, a true early retirement means bridging with TFSA and non-registered investments.
-The FIRE framework works well in Canada — but plan for the RRSP-to-RRIF conversion (mandatory by end of the year you turn 71) and the minimum RRIF withdrawal schedule that kicks in the following year.
+The FIRE framework works well in Canada — but plan for the RRSP-to-RRIF conversion (mandatory by the end of the year you turn 71) and the minimum RRIF withdrawal schedule that kicks in the following year.
+See also the 4% rule and how much you need to retire.

 Frequently asked questions